The algorithms that I have been exploiting often have the potential to generate an enormous number of images.

-For quite a while now I have been making some images and animations by moving the graphic objects generated by my programs so that they appear to be being sliced through.
-It is another way that the shapes generated by my programs can be explored and leads to a visual effect that has something in common with the animation of images of slices through the human body seen with medical scanners.
-We see inside something that would normally be hidden, which changes as we move our view through it.
-In my works we can also see some of the remaining outsides of the shape so it is also a bit like seeing a joint of meat after it has been sliced through, or a salami, or in fact anything that has been sliced through.
-I once made some animations based upon microscopic slices through granite gathered from the Antarctic.
+For quite a while now I have been making some images and animations by moving the graphic objects generated by my programs so that they appear to be being sliced through so we can see their interiors.
+It is another way that the shapes can be explored and leads to a visual effect that has something in common with the animation of images of the interior of the human body generated by medical scanners.
+We see inside something that would normally be hidden and what we can see changes as we move our viewpoint through it.
+Some of the outsides of the shape can also be seen, so it is also a bit like seeing a log of wood after it has been sliced through, or a salami, or in fact anything that has been sliced through.
+I once made some animations based upon microscopic views of slices through granite gathered from the Antarctic.

-One way to understand how I make these images is to think about how the patterns on the surface of wood are created.
+One way to understand how these images are made is to think about how the patterns on the surface of wood are created.
 Wood is made up of many cells joined together.
 If we cut through it along their length, we get one kind of pattern and sawing across the cells we get different patterns.
-They all reveal how the cells became arranged as the tree grew.
+They all reveal something of how the cells became arranged as the tree grew.

-The trails that make up the forms in my work are represented by shapes arranged as markers along the routes.
+The forms in my work are made by trails or paths through space that are represented by shapes arranged along the routes.
 These markers can be considered as being a bit like the cells in wood.
-When the graphic display of my work is calculated it is possible to effectively slice through the forms, revealing the inside of the shapes and this creates the patterns that can be seen.
 The algorithm that determines how to display the forms is made to ‘clip’ anything that gets within a certain distance of the viewpoint of the ‘virtual camera’.
+So, when the graphic display of the work is calculated it effectively slices through the forms, revealing the inside of the shapes and this creates the patterns that can be seen.
 It is as if the shapes have been sawn through at a certain distance from the viewer.
-As this view is continually recalculated as the program runs, if the camera or object are moved, or the distance at which the clipping is to take place is changed, the patterns also change.
+As this view is continually recalculated as the program runs, as the viewpoint or the object move, or the distance at which the clipping is to take place is changed, the patterns also change.

-These kinds of patterns can be seen as 3D printers build up an object layer by layer.
+These kinds of patterns can also be seen when 3D printers build up an object layer by layer.